gear-foundation/academy/docs/20-auction-gas-reservation/homework.md

 }
 ```

-So, the Tamagotchi must send a message to itself once in a certain time interval.
+So, the Tamagotchi must send a message to itself once in a given time interval.
 Define this interval and determine at what levels of fed, slept or entertained the Tamagotchi will start sending messages.

 Connect your Tamagotchi to the application and see how it communicates with you!

 Please attach a link to the pull request (PR) in your repo with your Tamagotchi contract.
-Also, please paste your Tamagotchi program address.
+Also, please paste your Tamagotchi program address as shown in the example below:

-Example:

 - PR: <https://github.com/mynick/myname-gear-academy/pull/7>
 - Program address: `0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d`